habanoz/tech-feed/_posts/2025-07-05-llm-training-vs-inference.md

 ### Training

 During training the data is readily available.
 Once a batch is finished, the processing of the next batch immediately begins.
-All batches are in the same shape, meaning they have the same length, T. Attention is calculated for all input tokens which has $T^2$ complexity where each of the T tokens performs attention over all previous tokens.
+All batches are in the same shape, meaning they have the same batch size (B) and sequence length (T).
+Attention is calculated for all input tokens which has $O(T^2)$ complexity.
+Each of the T tokens performs attention over all previous tokens.

 During serving, input data may not be readily available.
 Request sizes can vary significantly.
 GPU requires processed batches to be of the same length.
-If different, they are left padded to the maximum length in the batch.
+If different, they are left padded to the maximum input size in the batch.

 ### Inference